rvigneron/opentheme/README.md

 # OpenTheme

-Powerful new theme featuring Semantic UI for speedily creating amazing websites and mobile-hybrid apps on GitHub Pages.
+Powerful new theme featuring Semantic UI for speedily creating amazing websites and mobile-hybrid apps on GitHub Pages. test rv gh-pages

 View live demo and docs at http://opentheme.co